BOARD OF DIRECTORS

 MITCHELL CARKNER, MEMBER AT LARGE

 Mitchell is a proud father and member of the Ottawa community.
-He has been involved in charity organizations in Ottawa for the last decade and is passionate about supporting a respected and impactful organization like BBBSO.
+He has been involved in charities in Ottawa for over a decade and is passionate about supporting a respected and impactful organization like BBBSO.

 DR. RANA PISHVA, MEMBER AT LARGE

 Rana Pishva is a clinical psychologist working with children, adolescents, and adults.
 She has a particular interest in the assessment and treatment of trauma-related disorders, as well as youth involved in the child welfare system and the criminal justice system.
 She also enjoys teaching, and has been a lecturer at Queen’s University, Royal Military College in Kingston, and Lakehead University.
 Rana completed a BA at Concordia University in Montreal, and her Master and Doctoral Degrees at Queen’s University in Kingston.
 She subsequently worked in Thunder Bay.

 Rana joined the Board of Directors in 2018 and this is her first experience in governance.
 She’s been involved in policy revisions when working at the Mental Health Outpatient Program of St. Joseph’s Health Centre in Thunder Bay.
 She hopes to give back to the Ottawa community and follow her interest in policy.